Financial statements of companies in Norway

 \section{Available financial information}

+All accounting items available in the data per financial statement are listed in Table \ref{tab:columns:financial}.
+They are presented in Norwegian.
+An English translation of some of the commonly used accounting items in the literature is provided in \ref{appendix:commonAccountingItems}.

-The posts \textit{"Udekket tap"}, \textit{"Minoritetsinteresser"}, and \textit{"Utbytte"} are given by the data provider for both the financial statements' balance sheets and income statements.
-However, in the data set, it is the balance sheet values of \textit{"Udekket tap"} and \textit{"Minoritetsinteresser"} as well as the income statement values of \textit{"Utbytte"} which are given.
+The items \textit{"Udekket tap"}, \textit{"Minoritetsinteresser"}, and \textit{"Utbytte"} are provided by the data provider for both the financial statements’ balance sheets and income statements.
+However, in the dataset, it is the balance sheet values of \textit{"Udekket tap"} and \textit{"Minoritetsinteresser"} as well as the income statement values of \textit{"Utbytte"} that are included.